BoweryJG/gregpedro/README.md

 ### Prerequisites

-- Node.js (v14 or later)
+ - Node.js 18 (see `.nvmrc` for the recommended version)
  - npm or yarn
 - Supabase account
 - Open Router API key